 L.E.S.T.
 The annual Lutheran Elementary Schools Tournament at Concordia University will bring students from Forest Hills and other schools together for a weekend of fun events.
-Forest Hill's 5th-8th graders will participate in activities that promote school spirit in the days prior to the LEST weekend.
+Forest Hills' 5th-8th grade students participate in activities that promote school spirit in the days prior to the LEST weekend.